-Having shown how to find insecure curves and how to exploit them, a natural question to ask is how many of these curves we can construct using the methods of the previous section.
-Recall that the methods above search for an element $\theta \in \BB_{p,\infty}$ with reduced norm $D$.
-Theorem~\ref{thm:onuki}, due to Onuki~\cite{onuki2020oriented}, suggests they can be expected to produce exponentially (in $\log D$) many different maximal orders, and using Lemma~\ref{lemma:kaneko} we prove this rigorously for the interesting case of $(A,B)$-insecure curves with $AB \approx p$ and $A^2 < B < A^3$ (cf.\ Theorem~\ref{trapdoor}).
+Having shown how to construct backdoor curves and how to exploit them, a natural question to ask is how many of these curves we can find using the methods of the previous section.
+Recall that the methods above search for an element $\vartheta \in \BB_{p,\infty}$ with reduced norm $D$.
+Theorem~\ref{thm:onuki} below suggests they can be expected to produce exponentially (in $\log D$) many different maximal orders, and using Lemma~\ref{lemma:kaneko} we can prove this rigorously for the (indeed interesting) case of $(A,B)$-backdoor curves with $AB \approx p$ and $A^2 < B < A^3$ (cf.\ Theorem~\ref{trapdoor}).